amzn/style-dictionary/examples/advanced/font-face-rules/README.md

 At this point, if you want to build the tokens you can run `npm run build`.
 This command will generate the files in the `build` folder.

-Note, running this example will generate a "While building fonts.css, token collisions were found; output may be unexpected." warning.
+Note, running this example will generate a "While building fonts.css, token collisions were found; output may be unexpected.
+Ignore this warning if intentional." warning.
 The warning is expected and can be ignored.

 #### How does it work